chromezoneeths/kitcoin-tucker/README.md

 * To make a user an administrator, run `USE kitcoin; UPDATE users SET admin=b'1' WHERE address='your-email-goes-here'`.
 Replace `b'1'` with `b'0'` to revoke administrative privileges.
 Currently this only restricts minting and voiding.
 * To list users, run `USE kitcoin; SELECT * FROM users`.
 * Other, more user-friendly administrative tools are in development.
+To use this software, you'll want to set the `ENABLE_REMOTE` environment variable to 1, then attempt a connection as normal, then send the `elevate` action.